c19early.org COVID-19 treatment researchNitric OxideNitric Oxide (more..)

 Abstract

-Statistically significant lower risk is seen for cases and viral clearance.
-6 studies from 5 independent teams in 5 countries show significant improvements.
+Significantly lower risk is seen for cases and viral clearance.
+6 studies from 5 independent teams in 5 countries show significant benefit.

 Meta analysis using the most serious outcome reported shows 31% [-1‑52%] lower risk, without reaching statistical significance.
 Results are similar for Randomized Controlled Trials and worse for peer-reviewed studies.
 Early treatment is more effective than late treatment.